VenueDriver/screen-driver/TECH_DEBTS.md

 1. ~~Remove Pusher channel listener from `main.js`~~
 1. Remove `Not selected` item from drop-downs
 1. Add validation messages on admin panel (to describe why `Show presentation` button is disabled)

+##### Docker
+1. Use existing image with DynamoDB
+1. Use existing image with Serverless Framework
+1. Get rid of separated files for local run and local deployment of serverless app